LRitzdorf/helpers/README.md

 - `stmux`: A semi-intelligent script to manage shared `tmux` sessions for multiple users.
 Creates sockets in a known, accessible location, and searches for existing sessions by name before creating a new one.
+- `nvim-hosted`: A script to start Neovim in a "host" terminal.
+This is required for Neovim to display itself, and can simplify things like window manager commands.